UN-OCHA/hr_hid_auth/README.md

 3. Ensure the "Connect with Humanitarian ID Oauth" permission under the "Connector" group of permissions is enabled for *anonymous* users at:
 `/admin/people/permissions`

+## User Migration Drush Command

+The Drush command `hid-auth-migrate-users` migrates Drupal users to the Auth system by ensuring a user is registered with the Drupal user's email address, and then links the Auth system user to the Drupal user.
+This allows users to reset their password on the Auth system, and then be able to access their existing account on the Drupal site.